TivenTux/tristar-api/README.md

 Useful for convenient access with smart home systems, graphing, logging, etc. Should work with most, if not all, [MorningStar](https://www.morningstarcorp.com/) products.
 It is recommended to use a webserver and proxy the traffic to flask and to your solar controller.

+_Able to connect with weather and solar forecast APIs in order to predict future solar production.
+Disabled by default_

 Requires any webserver (with php), pyppeteer, flask, waitress (pip) and chrome or chromium.

 Edit ip_tristar="ip:port" and point to your solar charger, in controller.php